Timeline of incidents involving QAnon: Intrusion into Justin Trudeau's residence

 On July 2, Corey Hurren, a Canadian Army reservist and sausage-making business owner, rammed a truck through the gates of Rideau Hall, the temporary residence of Canadian prime minister Justin Trudeau.
 Hurren, who carried a gun, was arrested 13 minutes later.
 He had published QAnon-related content and hashtags on his company's Instagram feed.
 At the time of his arrest, he told officers that his goal had been to "make a statement" to Trudeau by showing up during one of his daily media briefings.

 At his trial, Hurren pleaded guilty to seven weapons-related charges and one charge of mischief, and explained that he had wanted to "arrest" Trudeau over the COVID-19 restrictions, which he said were damaging his business, and over the federal ban on assault-style firearms.
-The court commented that Hurren had committed a "politically motivated, armed assault" to intimidate the government, showed no remorse and hadn't renounced his beliefs in conspiracy theories.
+The court commented that Hurren had committed a "politically motivated, armed assault" to intimidate the government, showed no remorse and had not renounced his beliefs in conspiracy theories.
 In March 2021, he was sentenced to six years in prison and a lifetime firearm ban.